geoffreyrwamakuba-rgb/Data-Warehouse-Project/README.md

 # Data Warehouse Project – Medallion Architecture
 ## Overview

-### This project implements a modern data warehouse architecture using the Bronze → Silver → Gold layered approach.
+### This project implements a modern data warehouse using the Bronze → Silver → Gold layered approach.

 The goal is to:
 - Ingest raw ERP-style data